Warren1001/D2RInfo/Theorycrafting/Wisdom.md

 ### Act 1 Mercenary Usage

-Since the [only source of pierce available to the Act 1 Mercenary is Kuko Shakaku](https://theamazonbasin.com/wiki/index.php/Pierce), this item offers another potential mercenary item.
+Since the [only source of pierce available to the Act 1 Mercenary is Kuko Shakaku](https://theamazonbasin.com/wiki/index.php/Pierce#Source), and Kuko Shakaku is not a good Act 1 Mercenary item, Wisdom offers another potential mercenary item and a potentially solid source of pierce for the Act 1 Mercenary.
 The only thing of concern is the helm slot for mercenaries is typically reserved to sustain, and Wisdom has no sustain or any defensive properties.
 I don't imagine this alone will make Act 1 Mercenaries any better than they currently are.